What is an Endowment?

 An endowment is created by donors to provide long-term sources of funding.
 Endowments can be specifically focused or generally designated for the most critical research needs.
 Endowments are permanent funds in which the principal is held in perpetuity and only the interest generated by the principal amount is used annually.

 Privately endowed funds of $2 million and more are designated as “endowed chairs or programs.”
-Endowed chairs and programs allow the Steele Children's Research Center to attract and retain nationally-renowned researchers who have excelled in pediatric research.
+Endowed chairs and programs allow the University of Arizona Steele Children's Research Center to attract and retain nationally-renowned researchers who have excelled in pediatric research.

 An Endowed Chair: